What is beer and what beer do we stock?

 Hawkstone Brewery, originally known as Cotswold Brew Co, was established in 2005 and rebranded in 2022.
 Located in the Cotswolds, it is known for producing high quality beer including premium craft lagers and speciality keg beers.
 The brewery supplies over 150 outlets, primarily in the Cotswolds and London.

 Hawkstone Brewery offers a variety of products, including their iconic Hawkstone Premium Lager, Hawkstone Breeze, and Hawkstone Cider.
-They also provide brewery tours and tastings, allowing visitors to experience their brewing process firsthand.
+They also provide brewery tours and tastings, allowing visitors to experience their brewing process first hand.

 Ale

 Ale is a type of beer brewed using a warm fermentation method with top-fermenting yeast1.
-This process typically results in a beer with a robust, fruity flavor profile.
+This process typically results in a beer with a robust, fruity flavour profile.
 Historically, ale was brewed without hops, but modern ales usually include hops for bitterness and preservation.

 Key characteristics of ale include: